FAQs

 • Having a natural and free-flowing conversation in French

-What happens during lessons for K-12 students?
+What happens during French lessons for K-12 students?

 During the first lesson, I do a quick assessment to better understand your child’s level, as their grade (grade 5, grade 9, etc.) and their grades (C+, A-, etc.) may not always tell the whole story.
 We may also review recent homework, quizzes, and classwork.